Skip to content

 Birthday Bash

-Who has a birthday in February and is ready to celebrate?
+Who has a birthday in March and is ready to celebrate?
 During each month, we host a Birthday Bash, complete with cake and a cheerful rendition of "Happy Birthday" sung to all of our co-workers with birthdays within the month.
-Our next celebration will take place on Thursday, February 12 from 12:00 p.m. - 1:00 p.m. in the Geneva Room on Floor 2B.
+Our next celebration will take place on Thursday, March 5 from 3:00 p.m. - 4:00 p.m. in Toronto Room A on Floor 2B.
 Please register below to secure your spot:

 Sign Up Here